Search

 About the Lessons Management Forum

 Participants take part in a broad range of presentations and workshops from various jurisdictions and organisations, including military, health, and fire and emergency services.
 The program explores sharing lessons, including insights and lessons identified from experiences in an operational context.
 This may include outcomes from debriefs and outcomes from significant events.
 It will also explore implementing lessons and the different approaches taken by organisations in managing lessons.
-This may include development of frameworks, governance and processes.
+This may include development of frameworks, governance, and processes.

 The program includes: